Skip to content

 Check:

-1. Directory depth matches min_depth/max_depth
+1. Directory depth matches the pattern

 2. Directories contain .tf files